g00glen00b/dimitri.codes/content/posts/2021-05-11-generating-social-cards-gatsby/index.md

 ### Set up
 I don't want to manually create these social card images.
 So, in stead of that, I will automate it.
+To do this, I could use any of the existing plugins.
+However, they are limited in customization.
+That's why I decided to write my own.
-To do this, I will use the [node-canvas](https://www.npmjs.com/package/canvas) library, which I can install by using:
+A library that can help you with this is the [node-canvas](https://www.npmjs.com/package/canvas) library, which you can install by using:

 ```
 npm install --save canvas